1890

 Fire companies participated in funeral procession for Governor Fowler.
 (April 9, 1891)no09apr91

-Fire alarm boxes now include keys.
-Users no longer locate a key holder to unlock an alarm box before reporting a fire.
+Fire alarm boxes now included keys.
+Users were no longer required to locate a key holder to unlock an alarm box before reporting a fire.
 (May 19, 1891)no20may81

 Edward B. Engelhard appointed Chief of Department.
 (June 5, 1891)cm